-Rights to the data subjects are to be enforced by the National Commission for Personal Data Protection of Pakistan (the Commission).
+Data subjects' rights are to be enforced by the National Commission for Personal Data Protection of Pakistan (the Commission).
 Any decision or order of the Commission is appealable before the High Court or before a tribunal established by the federal government in the manner prescribed by the High Court.